Setting Expectations for Winning Bracket Pools

-We hope we can continue that trend, but that’s a pretty insane run, and from year to year our performance is bound to fluctuate.
-Over the last three years, our most frequent NCAA champion recommendation has won the title twice.
-Four of the last six teams that were our most frequent recommendations to the title game got that far.
+We hope we can continue that overall performance, but from year to year our performance is bound to fluctuate.
+Our most frequent NCAA champion recommendation won the title twice in the last four years.
+Five of the last eight teams that were our most frequent recommendations to the title game got that far.
 Even by our own projections, none of those teams were 50% to win the title.
 So we know getting those kind of results, even if we have great analysis and predictive numbers for tournament teams, is not guaranteed.

 Different Types of Rules and Scoring Sometimes Lead to Competing Picks

 In addition, the algorithms we’ve developed now customize bracket picks for many different types of scoring systems, several of which have radically different scoring structures (e.g. huge upset bonuses vs. no upset bonuses).
 So our brackets for two different types of pools can look much different.
 That usually means that when a portion of our customers’ picks are doing great (say, if lots of favorites are winning), some other portion of our customers’ picks probably aren’t doing so great (say, if they’re in upset bonus pools with really aggressive picks).